 Established by the non-profit Our Planet.
 Theirs Too. in 2011, The National Animal Rights Day (NARD) is an annual day observed in multiple countries around the world on the first Sunday in June, for the purpose of giving a voice to all animals and raising awareness for their rights, until all animals are free from enslavement and their rights are established and protected by law.

 On this day, special NARD events are held simultaneously in major cities around the globe.
-They start with a memorial ceremony for the billions of animals who die every year by human hands - often in the presence of real deceased animals, and continue with the reading and signing of The Declaration of Animal Rights.
-They end with a celebration of the animals in our lives, and the steps that are being made every year towards ending animals' suffering and shifting the planet to a cruelty-free, plant-based, lifestyle.
+They start with a Memorial Ceremony for the billions of animals who die every year by human hands, which often include some of the actual victims, and the reading and signing of The Declaration of Animal Rights.
+They end with a Celebration of the animals in our lives, and the steps that are being made every year towards ending animals' suffering and shifting humanity to a cruelty-free, plant-based (vegan) lifestyle.

 The National Animal Rights Day (NARD) was established in New York City in 2011, by a group of animal rights activists who came together under the name "Our Planet.
 Theirs Too.", with the vision of uniting the many animal rights and environmental groups in the city, for a common cause: To give a voice to the billions of animals who languish and die in the US each year by human hands; mourn their loss and its adverse impact on the planet and human health; reiterate their rights to live happy and free; and celebrate the progress being made towards changing this sad reality.
 This vision was guided by the collaborative and impactful work of the Spanish animal rights organization Igualdad Animal, and its mass public events on the International Animal Rights Day in December.